TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 You can also increase the elapsed time period before the display dims - change it from the default 30 seconds to 300 seconds by selecting *tb* using the [*Cm] key, then press the [678] key once (6), and then press [ADD] and [EXE].

-When the LCD has dimmed or blanked a first keypress is ignored - it is used to restore the LCD to its selected brightness.
-Use [*Cm] *ks* [EXE] to toggle this key-skip behaviour off/on.
+When the LCD has dimmed or blanked a first keypress is ignored - as it is used to restore the LCD to its selected brightness.
+Use [*Cm] *ks* [EXE] to enable or disable this key-skip behaviour.

 The Volume Up and Down keys [V+] and [V-], are on by the default on a first start.
 To switch the Volume keys off press [Cfg] in Layout 2, then press [Vol].
 Press the [Sav] key to save this Volume-off state - else it will be on